tsnellgrove/dark_castle3/doc/to_do.md

 *** story-driven updates ***

 - maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?
+- update 'eat biscuit' warning text... should ref baker job and Nana
+- update hedgehog description while eating to "The RH is ravenously eating"

 - TBD: fix Goblin description to no longer mention Control Panel
 - TBD: "what would your mothter say" error to "What would your Nana say?"